-11.4 The policy has significant positive effects on the housing, health, social and transport objectives effects, principally because of the extent of the residential component, and no negatives.
+11.4 The policy has significant positive effects on the housing, health, social and transport objectives effects, principally because of the residential component, and no negatives.
 The Town Centre location provides existing infrastructure to benefit the health, social and transport needs from of the new development.